ssleptsov/ninja-keys/README.md

 ```

 ## Themes
-Component supports a dark theme out-of-box.
-You just need to add a class.
+The component supports a dark theme out-of-box.
+You just need to add a class:
 ```html
 <ninja-keys class="dark"></ninja-keys>
 ```